 This gave me the nice simple and dare I say it elegant idea of adjusting my allocation to stocks as CAPE moves between half and double its long-term average.
 A simple transform function can take the current CAPE and adjust it to give a percentage between 0 and 100.

 Stock allocation = 1 – (CAPE – AvgCAPE/2)/(AvgCAPE*2 – AvgCAPE/2)

 As the market gets gradually more expensive the stock allocation reduces.
 This is in line with the reduced expected future returns of stocks, and the increasing risk.
 Here I’m measuring risk as the increased likelihood of the market falling from current levels, rather than as volatility.
 Hidden in that sentence is, I think, the key to value investing.

 So now I have a function which tells me how much to hold in stocks depending on the value of CAPE.
 If CAPE is 8.18 then I’ll have 100% in stocks (and we saw about that level in March 2009).
 If CAPE is 32.7 then I’ll have 0% in stocks.
 If CAPE equals the long-term average of 16.35 then I’ll have 66% in stocks, which is pretty close to the 60/40 split recommended in many places.

 The results of this function can be seen below, using my slightly fudged CAPE values for pre-2002 years.

 And there we have it.
 An approach which gives roughly the same results as the market with much less risk.
-More importantly it does it without the terrifying drawdowns that the FTSE 100 has.
+More importantly, it does it without the terrifying drawdowns that the FTSE 100 has.
 It’s much easier on the mind, which makes it easier to stay invested for the long term.
-I know this first hand having seen relatives selling out last March after 50% declines.
+I know this first hand having seen relatives selling out last March after a 50% decline.
 Now they are still in cash and regretting ever getting out.